FrankTN/CoRa/README.md

 # COVID-19 Radiomics

-This repo contains code to extract features from COVID-19 chest CT scans using the pyradiomics library.
+This repo contains a python wrapper for the pyradiomics library.
+This wrapper is useful for automating the radiomic analysis of a few COVID-19 chest CT datasets.
 This code was written as part of my master's thesis.

+## Cora (COVID Radiomics) CLI
+Cora is a simple command line interface, tailored for use with specific datasets provided in the `data/` folder.

+### Installation
+To install cora (on Linux systems), navigate to the source folder and run `pip install .`.
+This will register cora as a command line tool.

+### Commands
+To show options simply run `cora`.

 ## Versioning